jacklandrin/OnlySwitch/README.md

 [**Download the app**](https://github.com/jacklandrin/OnlySwitch/releases/download/release_2.3.3/OnlySwitch.dmg)

 ## What's the OnlySwitch?
-OnlySwitch provides a series of toggle switches to simply your routine work, such as Hidden desktop icons, dark mode and hide notch of new Macbook Pro.
-The switches show on your statusbar, you can control them effortlessly.
+OnlySwitch provides a series of toggle switches to simplify your routine work, such as Hidden desktop icons, dark mode, and hide notch of the new Macbook Pro.
+The switches show on your status bar, you can control them effortlessly.
 Switch and Shortcuts items can be customized (remove/add or sort) to show on the list.

-Since Version 1.7, **Shortcuts** can be imported in OnlySwitch.
+Since Version 1.7, **Shortcuts** can be imported into OnlySwitch.

 Since Version 2.0, supports **keyboard shortcuts**.
-You can control your all switches and Shortcuts by keyboard.
+You can control your all switches and Shortcuts by the keyboard.

 <p align="center">
 <img alt="Sits in the status bar" src="https://www.jacklandrin.com/wp-content/uploads/2022/01/onlySwitch_19.png" width="60%" align="center" />